 Welcome To DNA Sequencing Core

-The University of Michigan DNA Sequencing Core Genomic Analysis Services, part of the Biomedical Research Core Facilities within the Office of Research, provides high-quality, low-cost DNA analysis for research clients on a recharge basis.
+The University of Michigan DNA Sequencing Core Genomic Analysis Services, part of the Biomedical Research Core Facilities within the Office of Research, provides high-quality, low-cost advanced genomic analysis for research clients on a recharge basis.
 The Core occupies approximately 10,000 square feet of laboratory space in the North Campus Research Complex, with 30 highly trained individuals on staff to help you.
-We operate a wide variety of instruments that perform DNA sequencing, genotyping, gene expression analysis, DNA quantification and quality control.
+We operate a wide variety of instruments that perform DNA sequencing, genotyping, gene expression analysis, DNA quantification, Next-Generation Sequencing and quality control.

 The DNA Sequencing Core is growing and changing to adapt to the latest technologies and trends on a daily basis.
 We are a full-service Core, and work closely with our investigators to meet their needs and make their research as successful as possible.